runag/knitmit/README.md

 * **macOS:** `~/Library/Application Support/knitmit.json`
 * **Windows:** `%APPDATA%/knitmit.json`

-If the configuration file is not found, `knitmit` will use the following default configuration:
+If the file is not found, `knitmit` falls back to the following default configuration:

 ```json
 {